SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             marks:
               -
                 type: bold
-            text: 'The workshop submission period has closed.
-Aspiring presenters will be notified of a decision on their proposal(s) in late June.
-See below for more.'
+            text: 'The workshop submission period has closed, and decisions were sent to aspiring presenters on June 26. ' -
-      -
         type: set
         attrs: